Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 While

-eventually found while I had a good friendly conversation with the barman.
+eventually found while I had a good, friendly conversation with the barman.
 He

-seemed shocked that I’d wanted to visit Arnhem for a game.
+seemed shocked that I wanted to visit Arnhem for a game.
+He thought that the

 GelreDome was too big for a club of Vitesse’s size.
 We both agreed that it

-seemed strange that no other medium sized club around Europe had copied such a
+seemed strange that no other medium-sized club around Europe had copied such a

-a few more glasses of beer I went on my way.
+a few more glasses of beer, I went on my way.
 Arnhem seemed a sleepy type of

-town on a week night and so it proved when I looked for a snack before bed.
+town on a weeknight, and so it proved when I looked for a snack before bed.

 Nowhere was open.
-Instead I had a good nights sleep and got up early for
+Instead, I had a good night's sleep and got up early for

 breakfast and then the train to Rotterdam for some more adventures.